hs950559/coryrylan.com/_posts/2016-04-04-converting-angular-1-components-to-angular-2.md

 component for how it will interact with other components.
-The first binding we have is `product` this is the product that is passed into the component from our parent app component. `<product-item product="product">` The binding `'<'` is for binding it as a <a href="https://docs.angularjs.org/guide/component#component-based-application-architecture" target="_blank">one way property</a> passing a reference to the product.
+The first binding we have is `product` this is the product that is passed into the component from our parent app component. `<product-item product="product">` The binding `'<'` is for binding it as a <a href="https://docs.angularjs.org/guide/component#component-based-application-architecture" target="_blank">one way property</a> passing a reference of the product.

 The next binding is the `onSelect` which uses the `'&'` notation.
 This means the incoming value should be treated as a expression or function to be executed.
 This allows the `product-item` to call a function that is being passed in to notify our parent app component. `<product-item on-select="$ctrl.selectedProduct = $event">`.

 So when we click a buy button we call the `onSelect` and pass back the selected item to the parent component.
-This data flow is strongly recommended and encouraged in Angular 2.
+This data flow is common and encouraged in Angular 2.
 We can visualize how the data flows through our app with the diagram below.

 <img src="/assets/images/posts/2016-04-04-converting-angular-1-components-to-angular-2/angular-component-comunication.svg" alt="Example of Route Tree in Angular 2" class="full-width float-center col-6--max" />

 So we can see we pass data along down to child components and the child components use events to notify their parent of a change or user action.
-We will see how this pattern is renforced in Angular 2.
+We will see how this pattern is renforced in our Angular 2 version.

 ## Angular 2 Component